-Let’s start with stuffing.
+Let’s add some spice, sass, and a unique twist to Thanksgiving this year!
 At the heart of things stuffing is basically a less creamy version of bread pudding which means that it can be whatever you want it to.
-In my case I want it spicy, kind of porky, and really crunchy on top.
-I want flecks of fresh herbs, soft butter-soaked bread, and some golden pumpkin seeds for toasty contrast.
+In my case I want it full of flavor, kind of porky, and really crunchy on top.
+I want flecks of fresh herbs, soft butter-soaked bread, and some roasted pumpkin seeds for toasty contrast.

 I also want it to be something I can make ahead which is perfect because this poblano stuffing can—and should—be made up to a day in advance, giving the bread plenty of time to soak up all the flavors of the chorizo and chiles.
 But, but, but the bread needs to sit out overnight to dry before you begin so really you are starting two days in advance, you with me?
 Just a little planning, that’s all.